 I have a few things to say about the holidays that I want you to wrap up and give yourself.
-But first, two updates.
+But first:

 Okay, so the holidays can be stressful, weird, chaotic, and filled with crap food, sugar, and alcohol up the wazoo.
 But they can also be magical, special, delightful, and entertaining.